thsc47/E-Hub_API/README.md

 # E-Hub

-This is a RESTful API developed as the conclusion work of the Ironhack bootcamp.
-The intention is to support an e-commerce system for used-products, known as E-hub
+This is a RESTful API developed to support a used goods e-commerce store, known as E-hub

 ## Links
 ---